lionelz/networking-bambuk/doc/source/requierements.rst

 Requierements
 =============

-Agent solution for Hybrid cloud connectivity taking in account the security.
+Agent solution for Hybrid cloud connectivity  which takes security into account.

 *******
 General